ninoNinkovic/LiveStamps/README.md

 ## USAGE:

-**Just hit a key combo, or select a stamp from the context menu...
-Easy!**

-You can see all the default stamps by right clicking and exploring the LiveStamps context menu.
-Each "livestamp" is handled by regex and will update whenever the document is saved (by default auto_update is set to true).
-Stamps can also ouput their raw value as static data which is useful for things like the current filename, path, parent folder or time, etc.
+Each "livestamp" is handled by regex and will update whenever the document is saved by default.
+Stamps can also output their raw value as static data which is useful for things like the current filename, path, parent folder or time, etc.

-####Using keyboard:
+####Keyboard:

 ```json
 General Usage: